mainmatter/mainmatter.com/src/posts/2023-05-28-from-react-to-ember-building-a-blog.md

 2. Routes were not found

-Ember is a SPA (Single Page Application), meaning that the browser just recognizes the index page and only knows how to go to the other pages from there, but if I would write down a specific URL, it won't know how to handle it.

-Two ways to fix it:
+Ember is a SPA (Single Page Application)- it loads a single HTML page and then dynamically updates its content as the user interacts with the application without requiring full page reloads from the server each time.
+Therefore SPA websites provide a smoother user experience.

+The downside of this approach is that if we directly request to the web server a specific URL, e.g., /blog/post, the server won't find a file at the specified path and responds with a 404.
+This happens because the server is only aware of the index page and serves this page for all URLs within the application.
+It is Ember's JavaScript code that takes care of rendering the appropriate content based on the requested route.

+To handle direct URLs requested to the web server, there are two approaches:

 1. Creating HTML files in the paths of the routes.
-2. If we want to keep this a SPA - we tell Netlify to give us the index.html when we get a 404 error, and ember decides what page we will render.
+2. We tell Netlify to give us the index.html when we get a 404 error, and Ember decides what page we will render.

 I chose the first solution - it is better for content websites, and we want SEO (Search Engine Optimization).